 1. In the Windows Search box, type cmd, then select Run as administrator from the results.

 3. In the cmd window, type the following commands and hit Enter after each one:

 4. After the process is finished, go to C: > Windows.

 5. The Software Distribution folder should now be named SoftwareDistribution.bak.

 Note that in the case of the Catroot2 folder, you replace the Software Distribution rename script with the one below:

 2. How to rename the Software Distribution and Catroot2 folders in Safe Mode

 - Press the Windows key + R to open Run, type msconfig, and hit Enter.

 - A System Configuration window will appear.

-- Under Boot options, check Safe mode.
+- Go to the Boot tab.
+Under Boot options, check Safe mode.